PriyanshuSingh2002/Voting_Application/README.md

 - Authentication -> PassportJS for Local Authentication.
 - ORM -> Sequelize

-## Visit The Application

-The Application is Deployed on Render.com - [click here to visit](https://voting-app-uw8b.onrender.com/)

 This Application is build around Two Personas
 1. Election Admin - Create/Hosts Elections with Questions to Answer